 If you are the executor of the estate, you should ask for at least 10 certified copies.
 You'll need to submit a certified copy of the death certificate each time you claim property or benefits that belonged to the deceased person, including life insurance proceeds, Social Security benefits, payable-on-death accounts, veterans benefits, and many others.

-If you need to order copies of a death certificate after the time of death has passed, you can order one from the California Department of Public Health—Vital Records.
+If you need to order copies of a death certificate after some time has passed, you can order one from the California Department of Public Health—Vital Records.
 From the CDPH website, you can either download a mail-in order form or submit a request online.
 To order certified authorized copies of a death certificate, you must provide a notarized sworn statement declaring that you are legally entitled to the document.
 (See below for more on who can order death certificates.)
 The statement you need is included with the downloadable application form.

 Each certified copy of a California death certificate costs $24.